Highlights from our Synthetic Data quality report

-This case study demonstrates highlights from our quality report containing various statistics from synthetic data generated through our Syntho Engine in comparison to the original data.
+This case study demonstrates highlights from our quality report, containing various statistics from synthetic data generated through our Syntho Engine in comparison to the original data.
 We practice with the publicly available income dataset from the Census Income Database (1994).
 This dataset contains various personal attributes (age, education, relationship etc.) enriched with income-related data (hours-per-week, income etc.).
 The various categories from this original dataset supplemented with example data records are found in the table below.

 Syntho generates a quality report for every generated synthetic dataset.
 Our quality report contains various common statistics such as averages and distributions, enriched with more advanced statistics, such as correlations and multivariate distributions.

-Part of the quality report is a table containing summary statistics of the original dataset in comparison to the synthetic dataset generated by Syntho.
+This first part of our quality report covers summary statistics of the original dataset in comparison to the synthetic dataset generated by Syntho.
 This table contains descriptive statistics such as averages, standard deviations, minima, maxima, and correlations.
 As can be seen in the table below, summary statistics for original data (left) and synthetic data (right) are nearly identical.

-Syntho preserves multivariate distributions and correlations
+Synthetic Data quality report: multivariate distributions and correlations

-Syntho preserves deep ‘hidden’ relations
+Synthetic Data quality report: deep ‘hidden’ relations

 The Syntho Engine also captures deeper, ‘hidden’ relations, other than multivariate correlations and bivariate distributions.
 We evaluate these by a build in mechanism in our Syntho Engine that evaluates the accuracy of a machine learning model that is trained to distinguish between real and synthetic data.
 Experiments show that even machine learning models can barely distinguish original data from synthetic data.
 These outcomes are not only one of the interesting elements in our quality report, these are also the key performance measure that Syntho uses for optimization of the Syntho Engine.

 As all deep ‘hidden’ relations of the data are retained within synthetic data, it can be used as a full replacement for the original data in machine learnings tasks.
 As an example we will use the Census dataset again, let’s say you want to predict the income of an individual given its other characteristic.
-Now if we test the accuracy on a separately hold test set for two machine learning models, one trained on the original data and the other trained on the synthetic data, an accuracy loss of less of than 2% is observed.
-This shows that synthetic data retains statistical properties to such an extent that, even in machine learning tasks, it provides a viable alternative for real data.
+Now if we test the accuracy on a separate hold test set for two machine learning models, one trained on the original data and the other trained on the synthetic data, an accuracy loss of less of than 2% is observed.
+This shows that synthetic data retains statistical properties to such an extent that, even in machine learning tasks, it provides a superior alternative for real data.